AGM-158 JASSM: Palletized JASSM (Rapid Dragon)

-AGM-158D JASSM-D / AGM-158 XR
+AGM-158 XR

-In 2024, Lockheed Martin unveiled a concept for a longer range version of the AGM-158 dubbed the AGM-158 XR (eXtreme Range).
-The AGM-158 XR is longer in order to fit more fuel.
+In 2024, Lockheed Martin unveiled a concept for a lengthened and longer range version of the AGM-158 dubbed the AGM-158 XR (eXtreme Range).
 The project is currently in development and is “several years out” from fielding.
 It can be carried on bombers and by fighters including the F-35, F-15, and F/A-18, but due to the missile's larger size and heavier weight it cannot be carried by lighter fighters like the F-16.
 It is speculated that the JASSM-XR's range could be around 1000 mi.
-In 2018 the AGM-158 XR was designated as AGM-158D JASSM-D.

 Operational history

 The JASSM was first employed during the 14 April 2018 missile strikes against Syria during the Syrian Civil War.
 Two B-1 Lancers fired a total of 19 JASSMs as part of strikes against three Syrian government alleged chemical weapons targets.
 All 19 JASSM missiles were fired at the Barzah Research Center, which was destroyed in the strike.
 According to Russian state media, two missiles that failed to detonate were found by the Syrian Arab Army and transferred to Russia on 18 April for study – no evidence of this claim has been provided; initial reports had stated JASSM-ER missiles were used, but it was later clarified that baseline JASSM models were employed.

-On 27 October 2019, at the end of the Barisha raid to capture or kill Abu Bakr al-Baghdadi, the then-leader of the Islamic State of Iraq and the Levant (ISIL) terror organization, a number of AGM-158B missiles were used to completely level the compound where the raid took place, marking the second time the missile has been used in combat.
+On 27 October 2019, at the end of the Barisha raid to capture or kill Abu Bakr al-Baghdadi, the then-leader of the Islamic State of Iraq and the Levant (ISIL) militant organization, a number of AGM-158B missiles were used to completely level the compound where the raid took place, marking the second time the missile has been used in combat.
 At least 20 AGM-158s were also used during the March–May 2025 United States attacks in Yemen.

+On 3 January 2026, during the abduction of Nicolás Maduro from Venezuela, 47 JASSM-ERs were used.

+Approximately 1,100 JASSM-ER missiles were expended by the U.S. during the 2026 Iran war, leaving roughly 1,500 remaining in the U.S. stockpile and representing by far the largest single combat expenditure of the weapon in its history.